 After commuting regularly on the Erie to classes at Stevens Institute of Technology in Hoboken, Furler graduated as a mechanical engineer in 1938.
-For a short time he was qualified and employed as an extra board operator for the Erie.
+During WWII he tested engines for Curtis Wright Aviation.
+For a short time after the war, he was qualified and employed as an extra board operator for the Erie.
 He worked many of the interlocking towers on their New York Division.
-During WWII he tested engines for Curtis Wright Aviation, and most of his subsequent engineering career was with Continental Can Company in Paterson, New Jersey, for thirty-five years until he retired in 1982.
+Most of his subsequent engineering career was with Continental Can Company in Paterson, New Jersey, for more than thirty years until he retired in 1982.
 Continental Can was a significant railroad shipper, and he was able to use that connection to arrange many cab rides.

 Furler started taking photographs of steam engines early in his teenage years.
 He moved to higher quality still images in the mid-1930s with a bulky 8×10 view camera, and then began using a 4×5 Speed Graphic camera in the late 1930s, becoming a pioneer of railroad action photography.
 In 1941 he upgraded further to a 5×7 Speed Graphic.
 He believed the 5×7 proportion helped facilitate desirable train views.
 Furler generally sought classic, three-quarter angle action shots.
 He preferred direct light on the engine and perspective from moderate elevation.
 He liked to see lots of smoke, as long as the engine and train were not obscured.
 He also tried to capture the driving rods in a down position for a better view of the drivers and running gear.